apwide/apwide-jenkins-shared-lib/examples/deployment/send-deployment-information/README.md

 Jenkins tracks changes by providing the list of commits pushed since the last successful build of a branch.
 Thanks to that, the apwSendDeploymentInfo step can:
 * automatically parse this list of commits to find the list of Jira tickets that have been added since the last successful build
-* format and push the list of deployed Jira tickets back to Golive and Jira
+* push the list of deployed Jira tickets back to Golive and Jira